docusign/docusign-esign-node-client/README.md

 The prefered operating system to run unit-tests is Microsoft Windows 10.

 ### Installing Node.js
-To run tests for this project, please, [install Node.js](https://nodejs.org/en/).
+To run tests for this project, please, [install Node.js](https://nodejs.org/en/) version 14.15.5 or higher.

 After downloading process is complete, you will need to open the installer and press the "Install" button.